coenm/AxMouseManipulator/README.md

+# AxMouseManipulator
-# AxMouseManipulator - Arphox's Mouse Manipulator .NET library
+## Arphox's Mouse Manipulator .NET library

 ## What can it do?

 Simulate:
-- left/middle/right clicks
+- left / middle / right clicks
 - scroll up / scroll down

+Set and get the cursor's current position.

 ## How can I use it?

-Download and use the library, it's free!
-See releases for downloads:
-https://github.com/arphox/AxMouseManipulator/releases
+1. nuGet package:
+(TODO: link here)

+2: Manually download the library: https://github.com/arphox/AxMouseManipulator/releases